Allergy Shots in Memphis, TN: What to Know

 Are there allergists near me in Memphis?

 Memphis has multiple board-certified allergists across the metro area, though demand is high given the city's AAFA #5 ranking.
 Weekly office visits for traditional allergy shots can be difficult for Memphis's 619K residents.
-At-home sublingual immunotherapy through telehealth offers a convenient alternative with drops delivered to your Memphis address.
+Curex at-home SCIT (allergy shots) through telehealth offers a convenient alternative at $129 per month.

 Can I get allergy treatment at home in Memphis, TN?

-Yes, Curex delivers at-home allergy treatment to Memphis residents.
-After a telehealth consultation with a board-certified allergist and an at-home allergy test kit, Curex ships custom sublingual immunotherapy drops to your door for $59 per month.
+Yes, Curex delivers at-home SCIT (allergy shots) to Memphis residents.
+After a telehealth consultation with a board-certified allergist and an at-home allergy test kit, Curex supports self-administered injections at home for $129 per month.
 Memphis's 619K residents can avoid weekly office visits at one of the nation's top 5 worst allergy cities.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.